Many-body magic via Pauli-Markov chains -- from criticality to gauge theories: Application to Quantum Many-Body Systems

 The results for magic density for $n=1,2$ are presented in Fig.~\ref{fig:magic_density_ising}.
 It is seen that both quantities detect the transition.
 However, the observed behavior is very different from the 1D quantum Ising chain, which exhibits a peak at the transition.
 Instead, here we observe that the curves exhibit crossings at the transition.

 In Fig.~\ref{fig:magic_crit}(a), we depict $m_1$ close to the critical point, using a fixed bond dimension $\chi=30$.
 Remarkably, we observe that $m_1$ detects the transition point very well: all the curves cross near the critical point at $h_c=3.04(1)$.
 We should highlight at this point that the TTN ansatz with such a low bond dimension of $\chi=30$ can not approximate the ground state wave function accurately near the critical point, particularly in 2D critical systems.
 Consequently, the standard phase transition detectors, such as the Binder cumulant, calculated from the TTN state with $\chi=30$, do not exhibit the expected critical crossing behavior -- see Appendix~\ref{sec:binderIsing2D} for a direct comparison in the present case.
 Therefore, the remarkable observation of the perfectly crossing behavior in $m_1$ near the critical point underscores the significant value of magic in detecting and characterizing quantum phase transitions.
 This is particularly relevant in situations where other quantities are prone to significant errors, e.g., due to limited bond dimensions in tensor network states.
+While we believe that a further characterization of what the scaling resources (e.g., size and bond dimension) to detect a transition point are is outside the scope of our paper, this would be very much worth pursuing based on the Ising model results we presented.

 Furthermore, we show excellent data collapse for $m_1$ in Fig. \ref{fig:magic_crit}(b), using the finite-size scaling relation of Eq.~\eqref{eq:fss}, from which we extract the correlation length exponent $\nu=0.64 \pm0.05$, that is close to the known $\nu_{3D}=0.63$ for 3D (classical) Ising universality~\cite{Blote2002}.